 I think I’ve just felt the fear of forgetting tap me on the shoulder.
 I’m still the only one who can tell my story the way it needs to be told.

-I should back at it now…
+I should get back to it now…